 Folks’ Millennium Forests

 The Woodlands of Ireland undertook this job; a group set up by the Heritage Council to focus attention.
-The group also recognized new native woodlands and restored historic woods.
-A native tree was planted on behalf of each family in Ireland and a certificate was published to any or all houses giving details in regards to where trees were to be found in the Family Tree Scheme.
+Importantly, the group also recognized new native woodlands and restored historic woods.
+Native trees were planted on behalf of each family in Ireland and a certificate was published to any or all houses giving details in regards to where trees were to be found in the Family Tree Scheme.
 The trees were planted within the restoration of the native woodland communities which contain nature trails, woodland walks, interpretative and recreational facilities.
 You can learn more on their Website.

 Native Woodland Scheme

 Finally, The Native Woodland Scheme (NWS) is geared toward protecting, improving and enlarging Ireland’s native woodland resource and related biodiversity, through proper planting and direction.
-The system also supports the growing of quality hardwood lumber in friendly areas.
+As a result, the system also supports the growing of quality hardwood lumber in friendly areas.
 The system consists of two independent components: Conservation concentrating on guarding and improving existing native woodland, and Establishment creating new native woodland.